IliaRakhlevski/Parking-System/README.md

 ### Hardware Setup

 The project was developed and tested on real embedded hardware.
-The STM32 NUCLEO-F446RE board simulates GPS events and communicates with the BeagleBone Green over the I²C bus.
+The STM32 NUCLEO-144 development board with the STM32F756ZG MCU simulates GPS events and communicates with the BeagleBone Green over the I²C bus.

 ![Hardware Setup](Docs/Images/hardware-setup.jpg)